-If you’ve ever caught yourself admiring some type of construction work–whether it be vinyl siding, paint, carpet, whatever–you may also find yourself thinking of doing that type of work as a career, especially if your current employment is stagnant, unfulfilling, or insecure.
+If you’ve ever caught yourself admiring some type of construction work–whether it be vinyl siding, paint, carpet, whatever – and curious about preconstruction meaning, as well as the intricacies of a construction project’s process–you may also find yourself thinking of doing that type of work as a career, especially if your current employment is stagnant, unfulfilling, or insecure.

 The fact that you are inspired by the work of others shows that you have a heart for the trade.
 Once you’ve got that, you’ll be willing to do what it takes to succeed–learning the skills, doing the legwork, and making a quality product.